Loveday (1458): Failure to prevent crisis

-The peace ordained at the Loveday, says Pollard, "was shallow and shortlived".
-Having failed to solve the underlying crisis in the long term, "the atmosphere of distrust and intrigue still continued".
+The peace ordained at the Loveday, says Pollard, "was shallow and shortlived"; having killed Somerset, York no longer had a blatant enemy in government and so could only make concessions.
+The opposition, on the other hand had, wanted revenge.
+Hence the Loveday failed to solve the underlying crisis in the long term, "the atmosphere of distrust and intrigue still continued".
 Indeed, the Loveday itself may have contributed to a heightening of tensions within the nobility.
 It reopened the very question as to what actually happened at St Albans; but, having opened it, not only failed to provide an answer but highlighted existing divisions.
 The government, for its part, contributed to the decline in relations with the Yorkists.
 This was because by releasing the Percies from their constraints, old rivalries were reawakened.
 The Loveday's undermining of the Nevilles in Yorkshire now shifted the regional balance of power.

 In November 1458, there was an ugly brawl at Westminster between the Earl of Warwick's men and those of the Duke of Somerset, which the earl saw as another attempted assassination.
 He had to fight his way clear of the Palace, and escaped to Calais.
 At the same time, York and the Nevilles were increasingly isolated by the Queen's party politically.
-Law and order also declined, and in December 1458 1,000 pikes and clubs were ordered for the Royal Household's protection of the King.
+Law and order also declined, and in December 1458, 1,000 pikes and clubs were ordered for the Royal Household's protection of the King.

 Henry's organisation of the 1458 Loveday negotiations was one of the last occasions of his reign in which he showed either an interest in or a commitment towards affairs of state.
 From that point on, Queen Margaret began subtly, but clearly, asserting the control of herself and her adherents in government.
 The Duke of York retired to his marcher estates, and the Earl of Salisbury to his in the north.
 Carpenter has posited that—"ironically at the most overt moment of conciliation"—the Loveday represents the point at which magnate disunity could no longer be denied, and, therefore, when the Wars of the Roses actually begun.
 The few months following the Loveday are obscure.
-The following year, armed conflict broke out again when Salisbury's army was ambushed at Blore Heath by a Lancastrian army.
+The following year, armed conflict broke out again when the Salisbury's army was ambushed at Blore Heath by a Lancastrian army.
 He and the other Yorkists lords were indicted for treason in the Coventry Parliament, at the Queen's instigation.
 At this time, the Yorkists were still, supposedly, paying their dues to their opponents from 1455.
 Within three years of King Henry's Loveday he had been deposed, the Duke of York killed in battle and his son Edward crowned the first Yorkist King of England.